Patricia Highsmith – Carol: In The Reading Room of Manchester Central Library

 “Oh you lonely duck?”

 These days being dyslexic is something Jules has more or less come to terms with.
-She gets by, and it has, she says, been pivotal in her becoming a freelance photographer.
+She gets by, and it has, she says, been pivotal in her becoming a freelance photographer, and now more lately a professional dog walker.

 “It was a big change in my life.
 In my HND I had to write a 5,000 word essay and wanted to write about heroin chic – that was the trend back then – but I didn’t know where to get the words out of my brain and onto the paper.
 I knew what I wanted to say I couldn’t physically do it.
 I didn’t submit anything and I still got a merit because of my pictures.”